SuleimanFarah/sunpy/Developer-Standards.md

 In order to maintain a high-quality code, all code should be submitted as a pull requested so that the SunPy community can review the code and provide feedback.
 Pull requests can be accepted by the original author if more than 24 hours have passed.

 ## Variable Names
-In general the use of short cryptic variable names are discouraged.
+In general the use of short cryptic variable names is discouraged.

 ## Porting Code from IDL